Peterborough

 • Admiral Wells 41 Station Rd Holme PE7 3PH Telephone(01487) 831214

 This Victorian pub is officially the lowest in England and is named after one of Nelson's pall bearers.
 There are two bar/lounge areas and conservatory dining room in the main building and a separate function room.
 Marquee and children's play area in the large garden.
 Next to the old Holme railway station and the East Coast mainline, the walls are adorned with photographs from the steam railway days.
-Up to four real ales normally available, occasionally including alcohol-free Ghost Ship on draught.
+Up to five real ales normally available, occasionally including alcohol-free Ghost Ship on draught.
 Received a '20 years in the Guide' award in 2023.

 • Kings Cliffe